| II.

 of performance for the 2003 SEBC show, retrofits were

+being completed to bring it up to BA performance level.
 The 2004 home achieved a HERS of 89.6.
 Both homes have

 unvented attics with ducts in conditioned space, and